 We are very grateful for permission to use proprietary data granted to us by Fairfield Industries, Unocal, and Western Geophysical.
-We would like to thank the following individuals for making data available to us: James Geiser and Konstantin Osypov at Western Geophysical; Robert Windels at Fairfield Industries, and Gregory Ball at Unocal.
+We would like to thank the following individuals for making data available to us: James Gaiser, Neil Jones, and Konstantin Osypov at Western Geophysical; Robert Windels at Fairfield Industries, and Gregory Ball at Unocal.
 In particular, we appreciate the information exchange that we enjoyed with Robert Windels and Gregory Ball and encouragement from Eugene Lavely and Richard Bates at Blackhawk Geometrics, Ken Larner at the Center for Wave Phenomena at Colorado School of Mines, and Jie Zhang of GeoTomo.
-Finally, Mikhail Barmin and Junseong Heo assisted in several aspects of the research reported here.
+Finally, Junseong Heo and Mikhail Barmin assisted in several aspects of the research reported here and Robert Herrmann introduced us to some of the marine geophysics literature.